avrilcoghlan/cholerabook/docs/source/index.rst

 * Spread of antimicrobial resistance in key lineages (7PET), within and between species.
 * How genomics can play a role in public health decisions for cholera, and the potential of genomics as a platform to further refine cholera control strategies (e.g. vaccination strategies).

-In each topic, learning will be enriched by examples of cholera genome analysis, and practical bioinformatics exercises for learners, with an emphasis on analysing cholera genome data for public health.
+In each topic, learning will be enriched by examples of *V. cholerae* genome analysis, and practical bioinformatics exercises for learners, with an emphasis on analysing cholera genome data for public health.

 Contact
 -------